2019 Agenda

 Along with data ethics and Blockchain, knowledge graphs are one of the most-discussed and hyped topics in technology.
 This session shows the reality beyond the buzzwords, drawing on case studies from cutting-edge companies in engineering, transport, manufacturing and video gaming.
 Sebastian talks from his experience of helping companies use PoolParty for large-scale knowledge graph implementations.
 Aaron brings deep expertise from his role at EA, introducing a knowledge graph based on linked data and taxonomies, to enable multichannel content publishing.

-Connecting the ends: holistic approaches for manufacturing and engineering, Director of Sales, Semantic Web Company, Austria
+Connecting the ends: holistic approaches for manufacturing and engineering, Chief Customer Officer, Semantic Web Company

 Taxonomy development in a linked data world, Knowledge Graph Strategist, Electronic Arts, Canada, Senior Ontologist, Electronic Arts, USA